BrysonL/interview-helper/README.md

 There are a number of requirements for running this project.
 I've only tested it on an Apple Silicon Mac (M1 Pro); if you have problems running this on another system please let me know.

+Note: I linked some ChatGPT queries on basic tasks, but didn't try them out on all systems.
+YMMV.

 ### To get your environment set up:
 - git clone this repo.
 - If desired, [set up a venv for this project](https://chat.openai.com/share/18b56881-85a8-4fce-9fe2-17e3c3834638).